Advanced studies in Ayurveda medicine

 • Clinical Ayurvedic medicine: Study the specialties of Kaya-Cikitsa and develop effective treatment strategies for chronic diseases

-• Integration into local practice: Experience how Ayurveda is professionally implemented in Europe in a work shadowing program and transfer this knowledge to your own work
+• Integration into local practice: Experience in an internship how Ayurveda is professionally implemented in Europe and transfer this knowledge to your own work

 • Further training according to WHO and umbrella organization guidelines: in cooperation with Maganbhai Adenvala Mahagujarat University (India) - recognized by the Ayurveda profession and the German Medical Association